marclandy/enterprise-infra/architecture practice/consulting/network_infrastructure_edge_of_enablement.md

-# Network & Infrastructure: At the Edge of Enablement
+# Network: At the Edge of Enablement

 > “My capability often sits at the edge of domains — where security, access, and enablement collide.”

 ## Marc Landy – Enterprise Network Architect

 ## Purpose
-This post defines the architectural value and strategic capability that Network & Infrastructure delivers within complex enterprise programs—particularly across large-scale, regulated, and hybrid environments.
+This post defines the architectural value and strategic capability that Network delivers within complex enterprise programs—particularly across large-scale, regulated, and hybrid environments.

 ---